pivotal-cf/docs-pks/api-auth.hbs.md

 ---

-This topic describes how the VMware Tanzu Kubernetes Grid Integrated Edition API (TKGI API) works with User Account and Authentication (UAA) to manage TKGI deployment authentication and authorization.
+This topic describes how the {{  vars.product_full }} API (TKGI API) works with User Account and Authentication (UAA) to manage TKGI deployment authentication and authorization.

 ##<a id='authenticating'></a> Authentication of TKGI API Requests